My name is Robert Askew (but everyone calls me Bob).

 Born and bred in Yorkshire, I trained in Leeds to become an Environmental Health Officer and held a variety of positions including working in Leeds in the inner city slums before being promoted to a specialist Food Safety Officer position.

 In this job I was tasked with inspecting all the major hotels and restaurants and cafes in the inner city plus checking imported foods at the inland port container base.

 As a complete contrast I later worked for some years in the Highlands and Islands of Scotland before deciding to emigrate to New Zealand with my family in the late 1970's.

-Since 2008 I have been the Senior Environmental Health Officer with Nelson City Council.
+Since 2008 I was the Senior Environmental Health Officer with Nelson City Council.
 This is a position with a wide range of duties but mostly involved in food safety.
 In 2017 I 'retired' from Nelson but since then have done several consultancy contracts with for independent recognised verifiers, other Councils and the Ministry for Primary Industries.

 Although my background and professional qualifications have been in Environmental Health, I have held a number of other positions with Councils in the Nelson/Tasman Area including Resource Management and Senior Management Positions.